CompEpigen/methylseq_simulation/README.md

 ## Input files
 The simulator requires a reference genome FASTA file (such as hg19.fa) to simulate the reads.
-You can download various genome sequences from [UCSC](https://hgdownload.soe.ucsc.edu/downloads.html#hg38sequence) as a gziped FASTA file.
+You can download various genome sequences from [UCSC](https://hgdownload.soe.ucsc.edu/downloads.html#hg38sequence) as a gzipped FASTA file.

 If you have a specific set of regions you want to simulate reads, you can give the file name with `-d` option.
 The file must be tab-separated and include chromosome, start and end information with _chr_, _start_ and _end_ for column names.